home-assistant/home-assistant.io/source/_components/sensor.utility_meter.markdown

 An `utility meter` sensor provides functionality to track consumptions of various utilities (e.g. energy, gas, water, heating).

-From an user perspective, utility meters operate in cycles (usually monthly) for billing purposes.
+From a user perspective, utility meters operate in cycles (usually monthly) for billing purposes.
 This sensor will track a source sensor values, automatically resetting the meter based on the configured cycle.
 On reset an attribute will store the previous meter value, providing the means for comparison operations (e.g. "did I spend more or less this month?") or billing estimation (e.g. through a sensor template that multiplies the metered value per the charged unit amount).

 Services to reset and start/pause the meter support complex scenarios such as peak energy tariffs in which during the operation cycle the meter might need to be paused for some time.
-In these complex scenarios you might need more then one utility meter (e.g. an utility meter for peak hours and a different one for off peak hours).
+In these complex scenarios you might need more than one utility meter (e.g. a utility meter for peak hours and a different one for off peak hours).

 ## {% linkable_title Configuration %}